 So if you’re looking for something similar yet better than Google Sheets for creating stunning dashboards, Datapad is your go-to KPI tool.

 Note: We're currently doing 1-1 onboarding and setting everything up for you if you wish.
 If you want us to set up everything for you, just include "1-1 onboarding" in the sign-up form, and we will contact you.

 Recommended reading: KPIs vs Metrics: Learn the Difference with Examples From 2022

-You can quickly create a dynamic dashboard in Google Sheets with three easy steps:
+You can quickly create dynamic dashboards in Google Sheets with three easy steps:

 Step 1: Import/collect data from all available data sources